Forza Horizon 6 – Latest News And Release Date

 Here’s some fan art showing how the Japan map could potentially look:

-While the Horizon Festival has given us some awesome locations, such as the USA, Europe, Australia, the U.K., and Mexico, Japan is the holy grail for us drift fanatics – it’s where our beloved sport was born and perfected.
+While the Horizon Festival has given us some awesome destinations, Japan is the holy grail for drifters – it’s where our beloved sport was born and perfected.

 We hope we’ll soon get the chance to shred through the winding mountain passes of Hakone or Irohazaka, recreating those Initial D moments we’ve all dreamed about.

 The closest we’ve got to a true touge experience in Forza is the legendary Fujimi Kaido track.
-Given that it was absent from the series for so long, fans had given up on it making a return.
+Given that it had been absent from the series for so long, fans had given up on it returning.

 In March 2025, Turn 10 finally announced Fujimi’s return (which arrived in May) in a huge nod to touge fans.

-As you can imagine, this only added more fuel to the fire with the Japan speculations (which eventually came true.)
-If Fujimi was rebuilt from the ground up, fans wonder what else is coming.
+As you can imagine, this only added more fuel to the fire with the Japan speculations (which eventually came true).
+Considering Fujimi was rebuilt from the ground up, it’s left fans excited about what else to expect.

 Alongside the mountain roads, there’s also the potential for epic urban drifting in Tokyo’s neon-lit streets.
 We’ll be in for a treat with legendary JDM manufacturers like Nissan, Toyota, and Honda calling Japan home.